faithz314/INDE577/577repo/Unsupervised Learning/1_K Means Clustering & DBA Scan/README.md

 This technique works iteratively until centroids are "stable", and we have effectively pre-processed our data such that supervised learning can be performed on it!

+## DBScan

+I think this name is pretty snazzy for a snazzy technique.

-In this notebook, we will implement k-means clustering on the mushrooms dataset to attempt to classify types of mushrooms!
+In this notebook, we will implement k-means clustering on the heart attack dataset once again to try and label who has/has not had a heart attack.